 Yehica is a consummate human resources professional with a proven track record of aligning the workforce with organizational goals.
 Her areas of expertise include risk management and compliance, employee relations, performance management, employment law, technology, and the day-to-day management of HR operations in unionized settings.
 She standardized The Child Center’s hiring process and payroll practices and played a key role in implementing an automated system that reduced administration costs by more than 10 percent.
 She also instituted procedures for maintaining compliance and successfully managing various audits.
 Before she came to The Child Center, Yehica served in Human Resources at the Anti-Defamation League’s New York office, where she was honored with the organization’s Luzell Award in recognition of exceptional work.
 Yehica is PHR certified, bilingual in English and Spanish, holds a bachelor’s in psychology, and is an active member of the Human Resources Professional Association of Nonprofit Organizations.

-Since October 2008, Linda Rodriguez has led the Early Childhood Education programs for The Child Center of NY, and she currently oversees the Head Start, Early Head Start, and EarlyLearn programs at four locations.
+Linda Rodriguez has been with The Child Center of NY since October 2008.
+For 10 years, Linda led the Early Childhood Education division, overseeing the Head Start, Early Head Start, and EarlyLearn programs at four locations.
 Prior to joining The Child Center, she served as Director of Early Childhood Programs at the Children’s Aid Society and has worked in many other prominent New York City organizations.
 Bilingual in Spanish and holding a master’s in education from Columbia University and a New York State public school teaching license, Linda is certified to teach children from nursery school to 6th grade.
+Linda’s experience in human services provides a holistic approach to integrating programming across the behavioral health division.

 Anderson Sungmin Yoon Vice President, Integrated and Value-Based Care